 Next time you’re picking out a book for your baby, try reaching for one in a different language.
 Put that high school Spanish to use and let your child hear something new.
 Try to find a book that your little is already familiar with, like Curious George or The Hungry Caterpillar.
 This will help connect the two languages better.
 Baby’s brains are like sponges that absorb information faster than at any other time in their life.
 Take advantage of this!
 You can even make it a mini-lesson and show them on a map where the language originated.
 Kids are never too young to hear your voice, and you never know what might just stick.
 Studies have shown that children are capable of comprehending much more than we give them credit for.
 When you expose your baby to other cultures you will be surprised to discover that as they grow they will learn to be more open minded and accepting.

-Pick a Gift with a Story Behind It
+Number Five: Pick a Gift With a Story Behind It